Creativity and Machine Learning: A Survey: Creativity Measures

 \section{Creativity Measures}

-In this section we present different methodologies for evaluating the creativity of artifacts generated by artificial agents.
+In this section, we present different methodologies to evaluate the creativity of artifacts generated by artificial agents.
 These can typically be extended to human-generated artifacts.
-For each of them, we explore the core concepts, the dimensions of creativity that are considered and the protocol for evaluation, and, finally, we critically assess them.

-The presence of several different proposals can be associated to the fact that it is not always straightforward to determine the ‘‘right’’ question to ask in an evaluation of a creative artifact \cite{gatt17}.
-This is also highlighted by the absence of creativity evaluation approaches in the GEM (Generation, Evaluation, and Metrics) Benchmark for natural language generation \cite{gehrmann21}.
-This is due to the inadequacy of the creative metrics proposed until now.
-The focus of our overview is on measures that are based on or associated to machine learning techniques.
+For each of them, we explore the core concepts, the dimensions of creativity that are considered, the evaluation protocol, and, finally, we critically assess them.
+The presence of several different proposals can be associated with the fact that it is not always straightforward to determine the ‘‘right’’ question to ask in an evaluation of a creative artifact \cite{gatt17}.
+For instance, the Generation, Evaluation, and Metrics (GEM) Benchmark for natural language generation \cite{gehrmann21} does not contain any creativity evaluation measure.
+This is due to the inadequacy of the creative metrics proposed to date to correctly capture and measure all the necessary dimensions of creativity.
+The focus of our overview is on measures that are based on (or associated with) machine learning techniques.
 It is worth noting that some of them might be calculated without using machine learning, but we will refer to an implementation based on the latter.
-For an in-depth overview about creativity measures not strictly related to machines, we refer to \cite{said17}.

-Table \ref{tab:table_creativity_measures} reports all the evaluation methods considered in this section, highlighting the dimensions they try to capture, their applicability and limitations.
+For an in-depth overview of creativity measures not strictly related to machines, we refer to \cite{said17}.
+Table \ref{tab:table_creativity_measures} reports all the evaluation methods considered in this section, highlighting the dimensions they try to capture, their applicability, and their limitations.
 We will discuss these aspects in the remainder of this section.